oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/update3.md

      If you would like to review the entire original model before this change, see [Staging model files]({{< relref "/samples/domains/model-in-image/initial#staging-model-files" >}})  in the Initial use case.

    - Create a new auxiliary image from your staged model files using WIT.

-     **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the following `imagetool` command line, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.

      At this point, you have staged all of the files needed for image `model-in-image:WLS-AI-v2`; they include: